ACI Europe data for H1, Q2 and June 2020 shows devastating impact of COVID-19

 Olivier Jankovec, Director General of ACI Europe, commented: “The recovery is far too slow-paced and uncertain.
 Despite desperate efforts to trim down their costs, Europe’s airports are burning cash at the height of the summer.
 Revenues are weak because of the combination of low volumes with rebates and incentives to airlines to attract and incentivise air traffic.
 Considering the seasonality of demand, this does not bode well for the coming months.
 If the recovery does not accelerate significantly, many airports will simply run out of money.”

-Amsterdam Airport Schiphol (AMS), Birmingham Airport (BHX), Frankfurt Airport (FRA), Istanbul New Airport (iGA), London Gatwick Airport (LGW), London Heathrow Airport (LHR), London Stansted Airport (STN), Manchester Airport (MAN), Moscow Domodedovo Airport (DME), Moscow Sheremetyevo International Airport (SVO), Newcastle International Airport (NCL), Paris Charles de Gaulle Airport (CDG)
+Amsterdam Airport Schiphol (AMS), Birmingham Airport (BHX), Frankfurt Airport (FRA), Istanbul Airport (IST), London Gatwick Airport (LGW), London Heathrow Airport (LHR), London Stansted Airport (STN), Manchester Airport (MAN), Moscow Domodedovo Airport (DME), Moscow Sheremetyevo International Airport (SVO), Newcastle International Airport (NCL), Paris Charles de Gaulle Airport (CDG)